 Hello and welcome to matthewjcressler.com.
 Allow me to introduce myself – my name is Matthew and I am an assistant professor of religious studies at the College of Charleston (South Carolina).
 My teaching and research areas include African American religions, Catholic studies, religion in America, and theory in the study of religion, with a special interest in the intersection of religion, race, and nationalism.
-I specialize in Black Catholic history and my bookAuthentically Black and Truly Catholic: The Rise of Black Catholicism in the Great Migration will be published by New York University Press this fall (2017).
-For more on my current projects and general research interests, check out my Research page.
+I specialize in Black Catholic history.
+My first book is titled Authentically Black and Truly Catholic: The Rise of Black Catholicism in the Great Migration (NYU Press, 2017).
+For more on my book and other current projects, check out my Research page.